Regulatory watchdog FINRA to oversee Direct Edge's surveillance

-NEW YORK (Reuters) - U.S. exchange operator Direct Edge has agreed to allow the Financial Industry Regulatory Authority to oversee surveillance of its two stock exchanges, expanding the watchdog regulator’s oversight to more than 90 percent of U.S. equity markets.
+NEW YORK (Reuters) - The Financial Industry Regulatory Authority said on Wednesday that U.S. exchange operator Direct Edge has agreed to allow the regulatory watchdog to look out for abusive trading activity on its two stock exchanges.

+FINRA will now have surveillance oversight of more than 90 percent of U.S. equity trading volume under an agreement that will expand its services from about 80 percent of the market.

-Direct Edge expects the agreement to become operative in the fourth quarter, when all of the exchange operator’s third-party regulatory services will be consolidated with FINRA, the two firms said in a statement on Wednesday.
+Direct Edge expects the oversight agreement to become operative in the fourth quarter, FINRA said in a statement, when all of the exchange operator’s third-party regulatory services will be consolidated with FINRA.

 FINRA already performs examination and disciplinary services on behalf of Direct Edge, which vies with BATS Global Markets as the third-largest U.S. exchange operator.

-BATS does its own surveillance and then makes referrals to the Chicago Board Options Exchange for further investigation, a BATS spokesman said.

-The expansion of FINRA’s surveillance services for U.S. exchange operators, including NYSE Euronext and Nasdaq OMX, comes as their status as self-regulatory organizations has come under scrutiny.
+The services FINRA performs for U.S. exchange operators, including NYSE Euronext and Nasdaq OMX, has come under scrutiny because of the exchanges’ status as self-regulatory organizations, or SROs.

+Even with FINRA overseeing surveillance the exchanges retain responsibility and still conduct their own work, McManus said.

+Commissioner Luis Aguilar of the Securities and Exchange commission said two weeks ago that the SEC needs to rethink how it supervises financial marketplaces.

 SROs are not just exchanges.
 FINRA and other organizations, including the National Securities Clearing Corp and the Depository Trust Co, are SROs.